 Five-day-submission rule & Pre-application Checklist

-Definition – The minimum number of working days prior to the funder deadline when the JRO should be contacted to seek advice and support to the application process.
+Definition – The minimum number of working days prior to the funder deadline when the JRO should be contacted to seek advice and support your application in the process.

 Essential information required are the P-number from InfoEd, link to call, title, start & end date, PI name, funder and proposal deadline.
 However, the information submitted on the Proposal Tracker by section administration, along with a copy of the application and final version of the InfoEd proposal will be more beneficial to the process.
 Conversations should commence between the PI, section administration and JRO at the earliest possible stage to ensure the necessary due diligence, governance and compliance has been considered in line with the funders' call conditions and college policies prior to the final submission to the funder.